-Dr. Hill is Professor and Chair of the Department of Nutrition Sciences in the School of Health Professions at the University of Alabama at Birmingham.
+Dr. Hill is Director of the Nutrition Obesity Research Center and Professor of the Department of Nutrition Sciences in the School of Health Professions at the University of Alabama at Birmingham.
 He served as President of the American Society for Nutrition (ASN) in 2008–09 and as President of The Obesity Society (TOS) in 1997–98.
 He was Chair of the first World Health Organization Consultation on Obesity in 1997 and was a member of the NIH Expert Panel on Obesity that developed the first U.S guidelines for the treatment and prevention of obesity.
 Dr. Hill has published more than 600 scientific articles and book chapters.
 He has been continuously funded from NIH since 1981 and, in 1998, received a prestigious MERIT Award from NIH.
 Dr. Hill was elected to the National Academy of Medicine in 2014.
 He is co-founder of America on the Move, a national weight gain prevention initiative that aims to inspire Americans to make small changes to prevent weight gain.
 He is co-author of The Step Diet Book: Count Steps, Not Calories, to Lose Weight and Keep It Off Forever, published in June 2004, and State of Slim: Fix Your Metabolism and Drop 20 Pounds in 8 Weeks on the Colorado Diet, published in August 2013.

 Doctor of Psychology in Physiological Psychology, University of New Hampshire 1981